Feb 15, 2019

 Brooklyn continues to concrete its position against Manhattan this year.
 One major video and television equipment company has announced it is relocating across the river to Brooklyn.
 It just signed the lease for 25,000 square feet in Industry City.
 A further nod to how hot this borough is becoming for the film and entertainment industry.

-The new 38 story Brooklyn Heights Library Tower is bringing a new library and 133 apartments to town.
+The new 38 stories Brooklyn Heights Library Tower is bringing a new library and 133 apartments to town.
 Sales prices are starting just around $1M to over $5M.

 In other boroughs